briansimiyuj/doctor-appointment-app/README.md

           ii.
 Create a DatePickerWrapper component to bridge the gap between DatePicker's selectedDate and AddNotes context's setFollowUpDate iii.
 Use useEffect to sync selectedDate from DatePicker with setFollowUpDate in AddNotes context iv.
 Convert selectedDate to ISO string format (YYYY-MM-DD) before setting followUpDate state
+          v.
+If there is no follow up date, display a message that says "Please select a follow-up date to schedule a follow-up appointment."

     #### Add Notes Hook